HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 The primary input we need to provide is the time step, or time bin size, which controls the temporal resolution of the output light curve.
-This uniform sampling is the simplest method of dividing an event list into a light curve, but other methods exist (requiring each time bin to reach a minimum signal-to-noise for instance).
+This uniform sampling is the simplest method of dividing an event list into a light curve, but other methods exist (requiring each time bin to reach a minimum signal-to-noise, for instance).

-Your choice of uniform time bin size will depend on your particular science case, and practical considerations based on the length of the overall observation and the observed count-rate of the source.
+Your choice of uniform time bin size will depend on your particular science case, as well as practical considerations based on the length of the overall observation and the observed count-rate of the source.

 ```{code-cell} python